Harvey Weinstein’s Accusers Will Be Allowed To Confront Him In Court

 What’s more, Brafman previously told the New York Post that one of Weinstein’s accusers is someone who also had a decade-long affair with the producer, and who only accused him when the affair soured and didn’t result in her becoming as famous as she wanted to be.

-However, a spokesman for New York City law enforcement actually claims the opposite: that the more women come forward telling their tale of abuse at the former Miramax head honcho’s hands, the more they will inspire other victims to speak out.
+However, a spokesman for New York City law enforcement actually claims the opposite.
+The more women that come forward telling their tale of abuse at the former Miramax head honcho’s hands, the more they will inspire other victims to speak out.

 Harvey Weinstein's accusers will face him on the stand — just like Cosby https://t.co/AV5TByLVRb pic.twitter.com/pRTvfiRSOA